Regulation · Norway

 Norway is not an EU member state, but is a member of the European Economic Area (EEA) along with Iceland and Liechtenstein.
 The EEA agreement does not automatically transpose EU regulations - each EU regulation is reviewed by the EEA Joint Committee, adapted, and only then applied.

-2. Finanstilsynet — the existing regime
+2. Finanstilsynet - the MiCA regime

 - AML supervision - under Norway’s financial-crime act